Museums and cultural heritage

 The State and municipalities fund approximately 40% of museums' operating costs.
 The remaining funding comes from the museums' own revenue and other sources of income.
 In addition to statutory State subsidies, the Ministry of Education and Culture grants museums discretionary assistance.

 Discretionary State subsidies are granted in the form of general assistance for operations and in the form of special assistance for projects.
-Sectoral assistance is granted by both the Ministry of Education and Culture and the National Board of Antiquities.
+Sectoral assistance is granted by both the Ministry of Education and Culture and the Finnish Heritage Agency.

 Museums in Finland